Rodderberg

-The Rodderberg offers views to the Siebengebirge, the Rhine Valley and up to the Cologne Cathedral, about 50 km away.
+The Rodderberg offers views to the Siebengebirge, the Rhine valley and up to the Cologne Cathedral, about 50 km away.

 Geology

 The Rodderberg detonated in a phreatomagmatic eruption about 250,000 years ago.
-This happened when the magmatic plume reached the groundwater level of the Rhine (about 50m higher than today).
+This happened when the magmatic plume reached the groundwater level of the Rhine (about 50 m higher than today).
 After the explosion, the crater was filled with water that formed a maar of about 90 m depth.
 In the last 250,000 years this feature filled with dust and soil until it was filled up to today's level.

-At present, all that is left of the old volcano is just a small hill that has a shallow concave shape.
-If one didn't know that it was a volcano, one would not recognize it.
+The Rodderberg is now a small hill that has a shallow concave shape.